scrapy/scrapy/docs/topics/item-pipeline.rst

 -----------------

 A filter that looks for duplicate items, and drops those items that were already processed.
-Let say that our items have an unique id, but our spider returns multiples items with the same id::
+Let's say that our items have a unique id, but our spider returns multiples items with the same id::